Collections & UDTs

 Non-Frozen (Default for collections)

-• Behavior: Each element is stored as a separate cell.
+• Behavior: Each element inside the collection is stored as a separate physical cell under the hood.

-• Pros: You can add/remove individual items (UPDATE users SET tags = tags + {'new_tag'}).
+• Pros: Granular updates.
+You can add or remove individual items efficiently (UPDATE users SET tags = tags + {'new_tag'}).

-• Cons: Higher overhead.
+• Cons: Higher storage overhead (each cell has its own metadata and timestamp).
 Cannot be part of a Primary Key.

 Frozen

-• Behavior: The entire value is serialized into a single binary blob.
+• Behavior: The entire collection or UDT is serialized into a single immutable binary blob.
+Cassandra treats it as one giant value.

-• Pros: Fast to read (one seek).
+• Pros: Extremely fast to read (one disk seek).
+Much lower storage overhead.
 Can be used in Primary Keys.

 • Cons: Immutable.
-To update one field in a frozen UDT, you must overwrite the entire UDT.
+To update a single field inside a frozen UDT, you must read the entire blob, modify it in your application, and overwrite the entire value in the database.

 4. Implementation: Java & Go